 synchronous_standby_names.
 This setting lists the names of all replicas the

-primary database will support for synchronous replication, and configures how
+primary database supports for synchronous replication, and configures how

-the primary database will wait for them.
+the primary database waits for them.
 The setting supports several

-FIRST num_sync (replica_name_1, replica_name_2)- This will wait for confirmation from the first
+FIRST num_sync (replica_name_1, replica_name_2)- This waits for confirmation from the first

 num_syncreplicas before returning "success".
 The list of replica_names determines the relative priority of the replicas.
 Replica names are determined by the